primev/preconf_bot/README.md

-OFFSET=1                                    # of blocks in the future to ask for the preconf bid (Default 1 for next block) NUM_BLOB=0                                  # blob count of 0 will just send eth transfers (Default 0) BID_AMOUNT=0.001                            # preconf bid amount (Default 0.001 ETH) PRIORITY_FEE=1                              # priority fee in wei (Default 1 gwei) BID_AMOUNT_STD_DEV_PERCENTAGE=100           # amount of variation in the preconf bid amount (in %) (Default 100%) DEFAULT_TIMEOUT=15                          # default context timeout for the program (Default 15 seconds) APP_NAME=preconf_bidder                     # application name for logging purposes (Default name preconf_bidder) VERSION=0.8.0                               # mev-commit version for logging purposes (Default version v0.8.0)
+OFFSET=1                                    # of blocks in the future to ask for the preconf bid (Default 1 for next block) NUM_BLOB=0                                  # blob count of 0 will just send eth transfers (Default 0) BID_AMOUNT=0.001                            # preconf bid amount (Default 0.001 ETH) PRIORITY_FEE=1                              # priority fee in wei (Default 1 wei) BID_AMOUNT_STD_DEV_PERCENTAGE=100           # amount of variation in the preconf bid amount (in %) (Default 100%) DEFAULT_TIMEOUT=15                          # default context timeout for the program (Default 15 seconds) APP_NAME=preconf_bidder                     # application name for logging purposes (Default name preconf_bidder) VERSION=0.8.0                               # mev-commit version for logging purposes (Default version v0.8.0)
 ```
-## How to run
+## Ensure Bidder Node is Running
-Ensure that the mev-commit bidder node is running in the background.
+Ensure that the mev-commit bidder node is running in the background and the autodeposit function deposited ETH into the bidder window.
 A quickstart can be found [here](https://docs.primev.xyz/get-started/quickstart), which will get the latest mev-commit version and start running it with an auto generated private key.

+## CLI
+First build the CLI `go build -o biddercli .`

+Then run the CLI `./biddercli`.
+Flags can be passed to quickstart the process and override default variables, otherwise follow the prompts to get started.

 ## Docker
 Build the docker with `sudo docker-compose up --build`.
-Best run with the unofficial [dockerized bidder node example](https://github.com/primev/bidder_node_docker)
+Best run with the [dockerized bidder node example](https://github.com/primev/bidder_node_docker)

 ## Linting
 Run linting with `golangci-lint run ./...` inside the repository folder